Generalized quantum Zernike Hamiltonians: Polynomial Higgs-type algebras and algebraic derivation of the spectrum

-Although both quantum curved spherical and hyperbolic oscillators have already been fully solved in~\cite{Santander,Kuruannals} obtaining the corresponding spectrum and eigenfunctions, our algebraic procedure allows us to recover their spectrum straightforwardly, that shows deep differences between the spherical and hyperbolic cases, but both reproduce the Euclidean oscillator under the flat limit $\kappa\to 0$.
+Although both quantum curved spherical and hyperbolic oscillators have already been fully solved in~\cite{Santander,Kuruannals}, obtaining the corresponding spectrum and eigenfunctions, our algebraic procedure allows us to recover their spectrum in straightforward manner, that shows deep differences between the spherical and hyperbolic cases.
+Nevertheless, both reproduce the Euclidean oscillator under the flat limit $\kappa\to 0$, which is only allowed for types I and II in Table~\ref{table1}.

-Let us focus on the solution of type I in table~\ref{table1}, set $\gamma_1=2\ri$ {\em i.e.}~$\beta=-2$ (this means to fix $\omega=1$) and express $\gamma_2=\alpha=-\kappa$, allowing any value for the curvature $\kappa$.
-We analyze separately the three particular systems according to $\kappa$ and for simplicity hereafter we drop the index `I'.
+Let us focus on the solution of type I in Table~\ref{table1}, setting $\gamma_1=2\ri$ {\em i.e.}~$\beta=-2$ (this means to fix $\omega=1$) and express $\gamma_2=\alpha=-\kappa$, allowing any value for the curvature $\kappa$.
+We analyze separately the three particular systems according to $\kappa$ and, for simplicity, hereafter we drop the index `I'.